operand/agency/README.md

   `agency` is intended to allow potentially large numbers of agents, systems, and people to come together.
 A small predefined set of roles gets in the way of representing many things generally.
-This is a core feature of `agency`: that all entities are treated the same and may be interacted with through common means.
+This is a core design feature of `agency`: that all entities are treated similarly and may be interacted with through common means.

   The lack of roles may require extra translation code when integrating with role based APIs.
 See the implementation of